Quantum tunnelling: Tunnel junction

 A simple barrier can be created by separating two conductors with a very thin insulator.
-These are tunnel junctions, the study of which requires understanding quantum tunnelling.
+Tunnelling is readily detectable with potential barriers in thin-film junctions of thickness about 3 nm or smaller for electrons.
 Josephson junctions take advantage of quantum tunnelling and superconductivity to create the Josephson effect.
 This has applications in precision measurements of voltages and magnetic fields, as well as the multijunction solar cell.

-Quantum-dot cellular automata

-QCA is a molecular binary logic synthesis technology that operates by the inter-island electron tunnelling system.
-This is a very low power and fast device that can operate at a maximum frequency of 15 PHz.

 Tunnel diode

 Diodes are electrical semiconductor devices that allow electric current flow in one direction more than the other.
 The device depends on a depletion layer between N-type and P-type semiconductors to serve its purpose.
 When these are heavily doped the depletion layer can be thin enough for tunnelling.
 When a small forward bias is applied, the current due to tunnelling is significant.
-This has a maximum at the point where the voltage bias is such that the energy level of the p and n conduction bands are the same.
-As the voltage bias is increased, the two conduction bands no longer line up and the diode acts typically.
+This has a maximum at the point where the voltage bias is such that the energy level of the valence electrons in the P-side and conduction-band electrons of the N-side are the same.
+As the voltage bias is increased, the two energy bands no longer line up and the diode acts typically.

 Because the tunnelling current drops off rapidly, tunnel diodes can be created that have a range of voltages for which current decreases as voltage increases.
 This peculiar property is used in some applications, such as high speed devices where the characteristic tunnelling probability changes as rapidly as the bias voltage.

 The resonant tunnelling diode makes use of quantum tunnelling in a very different manner to achieve a similar result.
-This diode has a resonant voltage for which a current favors a particular voltage, achieved by placing two thin layers with a high energy conductance band near each other.
+This diode has a resonant voltage for which a current favours a particular voltage, achieved by placing two thin layers with a high energy conductance band near each other.
 This creates a quantum potential well that has a discrete lowest energy level.
 When this energy level is higher than that of the electrons, no tunnelling occurs and the diode is in reverse bias.
 Once the two voltage energies align, the electrons flow like an open wire.
 As the voltage further increases, tunnelling becomes improbable and the diode acts like a normal diode again before a second energy level becomes noticeable.